gokul-elumalai/gokul-elumalai/README.md

 ---

 ## 🧑‍🦱 About me :
-- 👨‍💻 I'm a Software Engineer from India.
+- 👨‍💻 I'm a Software Engineer with 5+ years of experience in building backend applications and data analysis.
+- 👨‍🎓 I did a diploma in Data Science from Great Learning
+- 👨‍🎓 I'm pursuing my Masters in Computer Science(Distance) via Anna University, Guindy
-- 💻 I develop and maintain backend applications.
+- 💼 I previously worked at Infosys Ltd and Buddi.ai

 ---